v-sbradley/bacx-pr/topics/rn-topics.md

 ## Feature topics

+- Start by saying the value proposition of the feature.
+- Include screenshots or an image to help users see the benefits, if a visual element can add interest.
+- Be as descriptive as you can.
+And go back when you know more to add more info.
+It's the number one piece of feedback we get from customers about the Release Notes.
+They want more details about your features.
+- Once a feature ships, make sure to add the links to the shipped docs that went with it so users can get as much info as possible.
 - If you change a feature’s title, make the same change in these places:
   - the title tag of the topic for that feature
   - the H1 of the same topic